 Gautam Chaterjee, IAS officer in charge of Dharavi redevelopment project discussed on the feasibility of Pradhan Mantri Awas Yojna-Housing for all (PMAY) and on the side notes, the development programmes related to Dharavi were also discussed.
 Bhavan Vimawala from SCET, Surat analysed and discussed past lessons learnt and how accumulating those in our future trajectories of curricula would help the system.
 Dr.P.P.Anil Kumar explored the vernacular dimensions of inclusivity in architectural education, and he also stressed on the issue of innovation in architecture and planning education.
-During the discussion which was moderated by Darshini Mahadevia many questions were raised and discussed on the solid brief for that
+During the discussion which was moderated by Darshini Mahadevia many questions were raised and discussed on the solid brief for that session.

 Now that the basic issues were raised in the first session, it was time for other speakers to showcase case studies related to informality.
 Zoyab Kadi from Chennai raised questions on Central Government's ambitious program- Smart City Development by putting forth his personal views on the subject whereas Mr. Vijay Sohoni, ex-president of Council of Architecture(COA), India presented a story of the redevelopment project of Erandwadi slum in Nashik city.
 Dhiraj Salhotra, TSAP, Mumbai described his experience in conducting a survey of bilghtred area on Guawahatis urban core and its outcome.
 The session was chaired by Mr. Abdul Razak team member from SPA, Vijaywada.

-Case Studies related to the subject continued into the and an interesting session took place.
-'Vikas Chalu next segment as well where Binumol Tom highlighted the issue of Gender sensitive Urban Spaces that were created by architects and town planners with respect has marginalized certain communities in its locality. to Kerala.
+Case Studies related to the subject continued into the next segment as well where Binumol Tom highlighted the issue of Gender sensitive Urban Spaces that were created by architects and town planners with respect to Kerala.